arrenree/KDB/README.md

 bmw     | 5
 ford    | 5

-/ returns values that are same (ferrari 100). does NOT dupe same values.
+/ returns values that are same (ferrari 100)
+/ does NOT dupe same values
 / any values that do NOT equal, adds as new row
+/ ford = 100 and 5. so new tables contains both values

 ```